River Falls Area Hospital

 Since its inception in 1962, hospital auxiliary volunteers have been united by their commitment to giving back to the River Falls community through service to the hospital.

-Members of the group also take on service projects for the hospital, like knitting caps for newborn babies, sewing walker bags for rehabilitation patients, decorating the hospital for the holidays, delivering the weekly newspaper to hospital patients, and decorating for the hospital foundation's annual Harvest Moon Barn Dance fundraiser.
+Members of the group also take on service projects for the hospital, like knitting caps for newborn babies, sewing walker bags for rehabilitation patients, decorating the hospital for the holidays, and decorating for the hospital foundation's annual Fall Fling fundraiser.

 In addition to its financial support of the hospital, the VIPs are proud to award scholarships to local high school students planning to pursue a career in health care.